mrpotatocode/mrpotatocode/README.md

 Hi.
 I’m MrPotatoCode.
 This is a Github README, _updated June 2022_.

-Professionally, I work as a Senior Model Steward at [Thomson Reuters](https://www.thomsonreuters.com/en.html) implementing data ethics and governance in mahcine learning models.
+I work as a Senior Model Steward at [Thomson Reuters](https://www.thomsonreuters.com/en.html) implementing data ethics and governance in mahcine learning models.

 I finished my Master of Information in Human Centered Data Science at the [University of Toronto iSchool](https://ischool.utoronto.ca/current-students/programs-courses/programs-of-study/master-of-information/human-centred-data-science-hcds/).